 Be creative with your budget and your preferences.
 You can find pay or DIY versions of pedicures, lazy afternoons at the pool, nature hikes and more.
 Do what relaxes you.

 Unless you absolutely need a day of NOTHING, I also suggest planning one activity that will be a memory-maker for you.
 Something delightful!
 Maybe a visit to a meaningful location?
 (This year, I found the rural village where, nearly two hundred years ago, my family’s ancestors settled.)
 Or waking up in the wee hours to watch a meteor shower.
 (It’s a humbling reminder to keep things in perspective.)
 Maybe what’s delightful for you is something mundane that you just haven’t had time to do for a while, like watching a movie at the theater or reading an anticipated book.
 Search your heart and make it happen.

 I promise, if you take a few moments to make intentional plans and pay attention to details for your retreat, you’ll find your experience even more incredible.
 A little planning keeps your retreat exciting and refreshing.
 So get to it, and be sure to let me know how it goes!

 NOW YOU: When traveling, which small details stood out to you?
 How can you incorporate those details into your personal retreat?
-If not the actual detail, can you recreate the feeling?
+If not the actual detail itself, can you recreate the feeling?